Types of mutual funds

 Choosing the right mutual fund isn’t just about returns—it’s about aligning your money with your life goals, risk comfort, and investment horizon.
 Whether you're planning for retirement, your child’s future, or simply looking to grow your savings, there’s a mutual fund that fits the bill.

 From equity and debt to hybrid, solution-oriented, and index funds, each category serves a different purpose.
 Equity funds offer the potential for higher growth but come with more risk.
 Debt funds bring in more stability.
 Hybrid funds aim to give you a bit of both.
 Meanwhile, solution-oriented funds are tailor-made for life’s major milestones—offering structure and discipline for long-term planning.
 And don’t overlook taxation.
 Knowing how your chosen fund is taxed helps you maximise what you take home, making your investment strategy more efficient.
-Start your mutual funds investment journey today at the Bajaj Finserv Platform!
+Start your mutual funds investment journey today on the Bajaj Broking website!

 Essential tools for mutual fund investors